 2. Determine Risk and Vulnerability

-There are a number of factors to consider when assessing risk and vulnerability.
+There are several factors to consider when assessing risk and vulnerability.

 • Identify what assets are most important to your organization and which ones are most at risk.
 This will help you prioritize which patches should be applied first.